khafidprayoga/heic-to-png/README.md

 ## How to Run

 1. Setup the credentials
-   - wallet.json , from exported wallet data from cere
    - .env , adjust the env
 2. Install Bun runtime for Node.js https://bun.sh/docs/installation
 3. Run this command on shell